British National Policy in May 1940, by Prime Minister: Winston Churchill [5 min]

 The 3 fighting services have been filled.

-It was necessary that this should be done in one single day,
+It was necessary that this should be done in 1 single day,

 On account of the extreme urgency and rigour of events.